Parliamentary.ai

 Overview

-The Employment Retention Bill aims to provide disabled employees with a statutory right to an employment retention assessment, enabling them to access rehabilitation leave to help them remain in their jobs following a disability or change in their condition.
-The bill introduces new processes for assessments, leave entitlements, and employer obligations, as well as mechanisms for dispute resolution.
+The Employment Retention Bill aims to create a new statutory right for disabled employees to receive an employment retention assessment, leading to potential rehabilitation leave to help them stay in their jobs following a disability or change in impairment.

 Description